-The LFO worked with the Ministry of the Attorney General, Osgoode Hall Law School, and the Law Society of Ontario to create the Law Commission of Ontario.
+The Foundation worked with the Ministry of the Attorney General, Osgoode Hall Law School, and the Law Society of Ontario to create the Law Commission of Ontario.
 Its mandate is to recommend law reform measures to make the law accessible to all Ontarians.
 Learn more…

 2007: Debt Repayment Assistance Program

 The Debt Repayment Assistance Program helped law school graduates who had made a commitment to careers in public interest law.
 During each year of this five-year program, one graduate from each of Ontario’s law schools was eligible to receive $30,000 over a three-year term to help repay educational debt.
 This enabled them to follow career paths in public interest settings that paid less than private practice.
-The LFO committed nearly $1M during the life of the program.
+The Foundation committed nearly $1M during the life of the program.

-2008: Inclusion of Paralegals
+2008: Inclusion of paralegals

-The LFO now receives interest on paralegals’ mixed trust accounts just as it does for lawyers’ mixed trust accounts.
+The Foundation now receives interest on paralegals’ mixed trust accounts just as it does for lawyers’ mixed trust accounts.
 This is due to a 2008 amendment to the Law Society Act that brought paralegals under the regulatory authority of the Law Society of Ontario.

 2008: Linguistic and Rural Access to Justice (The Connecting Report)

-2009: First Cy-Près Award
+2009: First cy-près award

 2010: National Access to Justice Fund